marianamaher/marianamaher/README.md

 <b>Hey you</b>,

-I'm a Software Developer and UI/UX Designer with experience in building applications with JavaScript, JQuery, Python, Java, Flask, HTML, CSS, JSON/AJAX, and Bootstrap.
+I'm a Software Developer and UI/UX Designer with experience in building applications with JavaScript/JQuery, Python, Java, Flask, HTML, CSS, JSON/AJAX, and Bootstrap.
 Creating Lo-Fi prototypes to bring flawless applications to life are my favorite thing to do.
 Breaking down problems into data and UI components are my strenght.

 <br>
 <b>What I do</b>